Hello from our homes to yours!–Updated June 18, 2020

 BALANCE wants you to know we are here for you.
 We are still providing many of our original services and programs, and we have added new ones, virtually.
-It is May 27, and we are now making plans to re-open our physical office for client service needs that cannot be met remotely by phone or online.
+It is June 18, and we now have a safety plan and PPE in place so we can re-open for in-office, in-home and in-community teaching sessions that cannot be done remotely by phone or online.
 We are setting up our sanitizing and disinfecting protocols for the office, our pre-screening questionnaires for clients seeking in-person service in their homes or our office, and our personal protective equipment policy and protocols.
 In addition, we are creating specific guidance documents for in-person service such as in-home occupational therapy services (such as cleaning and cooking lessons, organizing for safety, and home safety assessments), and orientation and mobility services.
 We will create a gradual phased in approach to these services, seeing those in most urgent need first.
-A date has not been established for this, but when we are ready we will alert all clients and the community.
+We have scheduled to start seeing these folks as of June 23rd, on a pre-arranged and as assessed basis.

 For now, stay safe, stay home, and stay tuned on the latest developments in new programs, groups or 1:1 training opportunities, through our website under the “What’s New” tab, “programs”

 Where to get the right information about COVID-19-updated May 26, 2020